investigaciongiis/human-devops/README.md

 ![Database Schema](resources/db_schema.png)

-### 🔁 Regenerating Docker Environment (SSL or Other Configuration Errors)
+### 🔁 Resetting the Docker environment (SSL or other config errors)

-ℹ️ Note: If you make a mistake during setup, for example, by not including the full SSL certificate chain, missing the private key, or any other misconfiguration, you’ll need to fully reset the environment to avoid unexpected behavior.
+ℹ️ When to use this: If you started the stack with the wrong SSL files, an incorrect .env, or any other mis‑configuration, it’s usually faster to wipe everything and start fresh.

-⚠️ **Warning:** This will stop all containers and remove all volumes, deleting **all** data.
+⚠️ **Warning:** This command stops every container and removes all Docker volumes, deleting all data (database, uploads, etc.).

-Use the following command to stop and remove all containers and volumes:
+Run it **from the project root** (where docker-compose.yml is located):

 ```bash